 AIFF stands for Audio Interchange File Format.
 Similar to how Microsoft and IBM developed WAV for Windows, AIFF is a format that was developed by Apple for Mac systems back in 1988.

-Also similar to WAV files, AIFF files can contain multiple kinds of audio.
-For example, there is a compressed version called AIFF-C and another version called Apple Loops which is used by GarageBand and Logic Audio — and they all use the same AIFF extension.
+Also similar to WAV files, AIFF files can contain multiple kinds of audio formats.
+For example, there is a compressed version called AIFF-C and another version called Apple Loops which is used by GarageBand and Logic Audio.
+They both use the same AIFF extension.

 Most AIFF files contain uncompressed audio in PCM format.
 The AIFF file is just a wrapper for the PCM encoding, making it more suitable for use on Mac systems.
 However, Windows systems can usually open AIFF files without any issues.

 Lossy compression is when some data is lost during the compression process—and compression is important because uncompressed audio takes up lots of disk space.